WRDL

 WRDL (88.9 FM) is a non-commercial educational radio station licensed to Ashland, Ohio.
 The station serves the North-Central Ohio area and is the only radio station located within the city limits of Ashland.
 The station is owned and operated by Ashland University (formerly Ashland College).
 Its studios are located in the Center for The Arts building (formerly Arts & Humanities, or A&H).
 The transmitter and its antenna are located in the top floor of the library.

-WRDL is Ashland University's award-winning, student-run radio station.
-With a primary listening radius of about 40 miles, WRDL is committed to bringing Ashland County the best music, local news, sports, and information.
-WRDL can also be heard 24/7 in 10 counties across North-Central Ohio and can be streamed live to any device online at www.wrdlfm.com.
-WRDL is certified and recognized by the Intercollegiate Broadcasting System (IBS), and is a member of the Ohio Association of Broadcasters (OAB), and National Association of Broadcasters (NAB).

-WRDL supports the academic mission of the Journalism and Digital Media program at Ashland University.
-Everyone heard on WRDL airwaves is an Ashland University student, and all of the content is student-produced with faculty guidance and input.
-For information about Ashland University's Journalism and Digital Media program, visit www.ashland.edu/jdm.
+WRDL is Ashland University's award-winning, student-run radio station, broadcasting the best music, local news, sports, and information to 10 counties across North-Central Ohio on 88.9 FM and streaming live to any device online at www.wrdlfm.com.
+WRDL is certified by the Intercollegiate Broadcasting System (IBS) and is a member of the Ohio Association of Broadcasters (OAB).
+WRDL supports the academic mission of the Journalism & Digital Media Department (JDM) at Ashland University.
+For information about JDM, visit www.ashland.edu/journalism-and-digital-media-department.